“I came down the chimney. Ho. Ho. Ho. My name is Helga Sinclair. I’m acting on behalf of my employer.”

 Role in the 2001 Film

-Brushing aside her momentary concerns over participating in stealing from a living civilization and knowing that the act would destroy the city and kill the Atlanteans, Sinclair takes Kida hostage and demands that her father, King Kashekim Nedakh, give them the Heart.
-Rourke mortally wounds the King and discovers the Heart located beneath the throne room, where he and Sinclair witnesses the crystal merge with Kida after it detects the threat of intruders and destruction.
+Brushing aside her momentary concerns over participating in stealing from a living civilization and knowing that the act would destroy the city and kill the Atlanteans, Sinclair takes Kida hostage and demands that her father, King Kashekim Nedakh, give them the crystal.
+Rourke mortally wounds the King and discovers the Heart located beneath the throne room, where he and Sinclair witnesses the crystal merge with Kida after it detects a threat.

 Conception and Design

 The filmmakers wanted Sinclair’s art style to mirror the graphic art of a comic book, and she was designed and drawn in Paris by animator Yoshimichi Tamura.
 Writer Tab Murphy likened her appearance to those of the platinum blonde women Humphrey Bogart interacted with.
-In “Supplemental Features: the Voices of Atlantis,” Sinclair’s voice actress, Claudia Christian, joked that she was relieved when she saw what her character looked like, saying, “I’d hate to, you know, go through all this and find out my character is a toad.”
+Sinclair’s voice actress, Claudia Christian, joked that she was relieved when she saw what her character looked like, saying, “I’d hate to, you know, go through all this and find out my character is a toad.”

 Possible Role in the Abandoned Theatrical Sequel to Atlantis